Museums in Kansas City

 This Valentine’s Day, take your date to an exciting new restaurant in town, visit the Old Red Bridge to attach a “love lock” to it, or participate in Valentine’s Day activities at the Kansas City Zoo!
 There’s plenty going on nearby so be sure to check out the possibilities and make this a Valentine’s Day…

 If, like most of us you’re working with a tight budget, but still want to get out and enjoy yourself once in a while, have we got news for you!
-We’ve assembled six of the best free activities you can enjoy in Kansas City and the Kansas City area today, no matter what your interests.
+We’ve assembled six of the best free activities you can enjoy in Kansas City and the Lee's Summit area today, no matter what your interests.
 Read…

-The winter weather is coming fast, which could make driving from Kansas City to Independence or in the Overland Park area difficult, or even dangerous.
+The winter weather is coming fast, which could make driving from Lee's Summit to Kansas City or in the Independence area difficult, or even dangerous.
 Use our tips for driving in snow and ice to keep you and yours safe when you take your Mazda — equipped with i-ACTIV AWD® — out on the road this cold season….